chef-boneyard/chef-web-docs-2016/includes_slides/includes_slides_serverspec_lab_verify_node_state.rst

 * Problem: Manually verifying the state of a node is tedious and error-prone.
-* Success Criteria: The end state of the node is automatically tested.
+* Success criteria: The end state of the node is automatically tested.